samuelroland/PCO-Labo3-Usines/report.md

 ## Introduction
 This project consists in a sales simulation application with extractors, wholesalers and factories.
 They are constantly selling and/or buying resources from/to other entities.
 The program has a UI that shows in real time the resources and funds of each entity.

-The primary goal of this project is to effectively address problems associated with concurrent accesses such as the protection of resources that can be manipulated by multiple functions.
+The primary goal of this project is to effectively address problems associated with concurrent accesses such as the protection of resources that can be manipulated by multiple threads at the same time.
 This report documents our strategies in implementing solutions to tackle these issues.

 ## Description of software features

 ## Implementation Choices
+The first important point to understand is that stocks and funds can only be modified by its owner as they are private attributes.
+The concurrent access on these variables is caused by the multiple entities in different threads that request a trade in parallel.
+The transaction (reading and changing the fund and the stocks) must be done atomically, therefore we used a mutex per entity.

 ### Mutex
+TODO: je pense que cette section peut être résumé en 2-3 phrases, je n'y vois pas un grand intérêt de rexpliquer pourquoi on aurait besoin de mutex.

 - (TODO à effacer) QUESTION: MULTIPLE THREADS?

 The main problem of this project is to safeguard resources of a instance that might be accessed by multiple threads/functions simultaneously.
 More precisely, we've focused on protecting the stocks and funds of each Seller object as these variables are modify everytime Sellers build, buy and sell items to each other.